Join us for an adventure in flavor!

 This classic Chuck Roast Recipe is a hearty comfort food meal that is perfect for Sunday dinner or company meals.

-• Don’t skip the initial sear.
-This adds to the flavor, and helps seal in the liquids.
+• Don’t skip the initial sear: This adds to the flavor and helps seal in the liquids.

-• Use decent wine.
-I’m not saying buy a $30 bottle, but don’t buy a $3.99 one either.
+• Use decent wine: I’m not saying buy a $30 bottle, but I avoid the $3.99 ones too.

-• Be generous with the herbs.
-They add so much flavor to the broth.
+• Be generous with the herbs: They add so much flavor to the broth.

 This classic Chuck Roast Recipe is a hearty comfort food meal that is perfect for Sunday dinner or company meals.

-If you wish to have something green on the side, Caesar Salad, Roasted Asparagus, Creamed Peas, and Green Beans Almondine all pair wonderfully with chuck roast.
+If you wish to have something green on the side, my Caesar Salad, Roasted Asparagus, Creamed Peas, and Green Beans Almondine all pair wonderfully with chuck roast.

 This classic Chuck Roast Recipe is a hearty comfort food meal that is perfect for Sunday dinner or company meals.